garycunningham89/fundamentalsdataanalysis/README.md

 # tips.columns() - gives output of the columns headers and the 'dtype'.b
 # tips["class"].value_counts() - separates the column class and gives output of each as well as the dtype as int64.

+# Medium (2018) cite Differences between regplot() and lmplot():
+# The shape of the plot.
+# Regplot() has more flexible parameter, i.e. do not need strings - can accept arrays, pandas data types, etc.
+# BOTH cannot take date time inputs for regression analysis**

 # Reference List
 # Class Content, Background Reading and Python Learning Tutorials were preliminary references supplemented by the following list of references;